Cuba / Travel

 As with London buses, the city can now boast not one but two, luxury Kempinski hotels, the Gran Hotel Kempinski La Habana and Gran Hotel Bristol La Habana.

-All four properties are located within a few minutes’ walk of each other in Old Havana and offer a variety of room options, luxurious facilities, the best wifi in Cuba and outdoor swimming pools.
+All five properties are located within a few minutes’ walk of each other in Old Havana and offer a variety of room options, luxurious facilities, the best wifi in Cuba and (aside from the Mystique) outdoor swimming pools.

 Urban luxury outside of Havana

 When it comes to history, culture and sightseeing, there is far more to Cuba than just Havana.
 The island is home to numerous historic towns and cities, many of them UNESCO World Heritage sites, and hotel options are slowly improving.

 After Havana, the number two cultural destination in Cuba is the small town of Trinidad on the island’s south coast.
 Although we wouldn’t describe them as luxurious, two of the hotels in town – the Iberostar Grand Trinidad (pictured) & Hotel La Popa – are far from shabby while the new Melia Trinidad (opens May 2023) at the nearby beach is also well worth considering.

 In Cuba’s second city, Santiago de Cuba, the Melia Santiago de Cuba (pictured below) is the best hotel in town and, although neither a great beauty to look at, nor luxurious, it is a solid international standard hotel with (if you upgrade to The Level) good quality rooms.